Pipe Systems Compared

 KMR pipes are rated for operating temperatures up to 160 degC and operating pressures up to PN 25.
 Nominal diameters range from DN 20 to DN 1200.
 They are delivered as straight lengths of 6, 12, or 16 m.
 Connection is made by welding the steel pipes; the joints are then post-insulated with PUR joint foam and shrink sleeves.

-A key characteristic: KMR pipes are not self-compensating.
-Thermal expansion must be accommodated by suitable measures such as expansion pads, L- or Z-bends, or pre-stressing (cold bending).
+One characteristic matters above all: KMR pipes are not self-compensating.
+Thermal expansion has to be taken up by measures such as expansion pads, L- or Z-bends, or pre-stressing through cold bending.
 The thermal expansion of a steel pipe is:

 where K for steel.
 For a 100 m long pipe with a temperature difference of 100 K, this results in an expansion of approximately 120 mm.